marenga14/web-dev-repo/js/ getting-started-js-v2.md

 . number
 . symbol

-In javascript we are not talking about the types of varables but the type of the value, the typeof , undefined (don't exists) varable is "undefined"
+`In javascript we are not talking about the types of varables but the type of the value, the typeof undefined (don't exists) varable is "undefined"`

 -> `typeof null` gives the `"object"`, named as the historical bug of js.